Northwest Ga. disability advocates launch COVID-19 education campaign

 "Empowerment comes through informed education and making choices that lead to independence,” Executive Director Maia Santamaria said.
 "And the ultimate independence is interdependence -- and accepting one’s responsibility towards community."

-Santamaria said the nonprofit aims to combat the misinformation about the vaccine that is contributing to hesitancy.
+Santamaria said the organization aims to combat misinformation about the vaccine that is contributing to hesitancy.
 The education campaign will focus on fact-based information coming from trusted community leaders.

 "Just the generalized fear and anxiety, coupled with the misinformation and distrust of government, has been so detrimental to our fight with COVID-19," she said.
 "Precluding medical conditions can also be very scary for some, but a simple conversation with their doctors can let them know if the vaccine is safe.
 For most, it is not only safe, but recommended."